 This drug may also be used to treat certain other cancers, such as bladder cancer.

-HOW TO USE: This medication is given by injection into a vein by a healthcare professional, usually over 30 minutes once a week or as directed by your doctor.
+This medication is given by injection into a vein by a healthcare professional, usually over 30 minutes once a week or as directed by your doctor.
 The dosage is based on your medical condition and response to therapy.

 If this medication touches your skin, wash the skin immediately and completely with soap and water.